Skip to main content

 Updates are applied by pulling the latest version and running docker compose build && docker compose up -d.
 Your data persists on Docker volumes and is unaffected.
 Professional plan customers receive guided update instructions.
 Enterprise customers have managed updates as part of their SLA.

 All persistent data is stored in Docker named volumes.
 Back them up using standard Docker volume backup procedures (docker run --rm -v [volume]:/data alpine tar czf - /data).
-We recommend daily backups of all three appliance volumes.
+We recommend daily backups of both appliance volumes.
 Enterprise customers get backup runbook documentation.